cs205-group11/amazon-recommendation-system/index.md

 In order to compute similarity scores and generate predictions, we rely on a lot of matrix or vector products.
 These matrix operations can be made parallel through **big compute** and we use multi-threading to speed up these computations.
 Overall, the goal of our project is to increase the speedup of the whole process of generating recommendations, which includes pre-processing the raw dataset as well as computing predictions using the utility matrix, using a hybrid approach involving big-data processing and big-compute.

-## Challenges

-Describe challenges here

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.

 * * *

 # Methodology and Design